Jeiyoon/charactergpt/README.md

-# charactergpt
+# CharacterGPT

-Official repository for our paper, "" Code coming soon!
+Official repository for our paper, "Enhancing Role-Specific Knowledge Capturing and Consistency by Rebuilding Fictional Character’s Persona."
+Code coming soon!